We should be back to normal schedule tomorrow.

 I currrently work as ipd's marketing manager and graphic designer.
 I was an ipd customer for many years before I became an employee September of 2006.
 I was attracted to the family feel of ipd and when the opportunity came to be part of it I jumped right in.
 I create the annual catalogs, newsletters, marketing material as well as support our fantastic website with graphics and photo content.
 I design any and all marketing material that the company needs and hope to reflect the qualities and ideals of ipd through that design.
 I went to school at Portland State University with a degree in graphic design here in Portland Oregon.
 I love the Volvo community and great design. ipd was the perfect fit.

-Besides my vintage Volvo addiction, I also love whitewater kayaking and I own a kayak rental company in Clackamas Oregon called Oregon River Rentals.
+Besides my vintage Volvo addiction, I also love my 2004 Jeep Wrangler and whitewater kayaking and I own a kayak rental business in Clackamas, Oregon called Oregon River Rentals.

 My highly modified 1970 140